darylljann/styleguide/pages/third-party.md

-# Extra information for third party developers
+# Important information for third party developers

 ## Table of contents